Qualcomm names old-hand as new China chairman; former head joins Xiaomi

-BEIJING U.S. chipmaker Qualcomm Inc (QCOM.O) said it has appointed old-hand Frank Meng as its chairman for China, a market which accounts for half of the company's overall revenues but where it has hit rough patches in recent times.
+BEIJING, June 11 U.S. chipmaker Qualcomm Inc said it has appointed old-hand Frank Meng as its chairman for China, a market which accounts for half of the company's overall revenues but where it has hit rough patches in recent times.

 Qualcomm also said Wang Xiang would leave his role as president of Greater China.
-Wang will head for Chinese smartphone maker Xiaomi Inc [XTC.UL], the Beijing-based five-year-old upstart, which was valued at $45 billion in December, announced in a separate statement.
+Wang will head for Chinese smartphone maker Xiaomi Inc, the Beijing-based five-year-old upstart, which was valued at $45 billion in December, announced in a separate statement.

 Qualcomm's shakeup comes after a long stretch of turbulence in China, the world's biggest smartphone market.
 After a 14-month Chinese government investigation into anti-competitive practices, the company agreed to pay a fine of $975 million, the largest in China's corporate history.